 How do we Frisians spent our time off?
 The Frisians in the Netherlands must have loads of it because perspectives for a job are about the lowest in the country.
 And those who have a job, face no traffic jams consuming precious hours every day either like the people of the cities in the south.

 The people of province Friesland belong to the poorest of the country and have the highest unemployment rate.
 Yet, the people turn out to be the most happiest of the Netherlands.
-This according to research of Centraal Bureau voor de Statistiek (2017) and of Fries Sociaal Planbureau (2019).
-‘The Frisian Paradox’ as it also called.
+This according to research (2017) of the Centraal Bureau voor de Statistiek CBS ‘Statistics Netherlands’ and research (2019) of the Fries Sociaal Planbureau FSP ‘Frisian Planning Bureau’.
+The ‘Frisian Paradox’ as it also called.
 Read our blog post The Giants of Twilight Land to understand more about this paradox.

 It is not until spring before something is happening at the soft grasslands.
 In wintertime there is nothing going on.
 Everything is wet, cold, grey, windy and closed.
 So, watch telly or read a library.
 Unless… it starts to freeze.
 When canals, rivers and lakes are frozen, everyone starts ice skating, and just as many selling cake and hot chocolate.
 Sadly, it has not much use spending many more words on ice skating ‘in the wild’ because it never or rarely freezes anymore, anyway.
 There are indoor ice-skating halls in for example the cities of Groningen, Heerenveen and of Oldenburg where you can learn skating.
 For just in case.
 Also, buy ice skates in advance, because once it freezes it is close to impossible to obtain them.